AdityaDeshmane/iOSCustomPageControl/README.md

 ### Adding to your project

-* Add Follwing 5 control files to your project from ADPageControl directory located under "ControlFiles/" or from demo project
+* Add Follwing 3 control files to your project from ADPageControl directory located under "ControlFiles/" or from demo project

 ```
 'ADPageControl.h'
 'ADPageControl.m'
-'ADPageModel.h'
-'ADPageModel.h'
 'ADPageControl.xib'
 ```